zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/preliminary_study/contextual_information_experiment/README.md

 # Comparing Contextual Information

-To firstly identify what specific contextual information can be of great interest for an LLM's assessment of security findings, we performed a preliminary experiment.
+To first identify what specific contextual information can be of great interest for an LLM's assessment of security findings, we performed a preliminary experiment.
 The SAST tool we used on the OWASP Benchmark dataset, SpotBugs with the FindSecBugs plugin, provides the following contextual information about each finding:

 1. Source code
 2. Category